◊◊◊◊

 Most of these are for two servings.
 Adjust recipe for the number of servings you want to make.
 They keep for several days.

-I use pure vanilla extract rather than the imitation vanilla flavoring, even though it's more expensive, as I think it gives the desserts a better flavor.
+I use pure vanilla extract rather than the imitation vanilla flavoring.
+I think it gives the desserts a better flavor.
+Check labels—some contain corn syrup.

 Basic ricotta crème desserts using flavorings and extracts